OHWR/ohwr.org/src/hugo/content/submit-project/index.md

 ---

 Thank you for your interest in submitting your project to the Open Hardware Repository.
-It takes only two steps to submit your project.
+Please follow the steps bellow to submit your project.

-### Step 1: Configure your OHWR project page
+### Configure your OHWR project page

 Add an `.ohwr.yaml` file to the root directory of your project's repository.
 This file should follow the following schema: